 What to do if you need to raise a dispute about your heat network supplier about any of the four grounds

 In the first instance you should contact your heat network supplier and ask them to fix the situation.
-If you cannot come to an agreement with your heat network supplier, you can raise the dispute with us, the Energy Ombudsman.
-The terms on when we can become involved in a dispute can be found here.
+If you cannot come to an agreement with your heat network supplier, you can raise the dispute with us by calling us on 0330 440 1624.